JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

 # Schedule
 (Time in CET)
 All shows are planned for one hour, but may take longer depending on the audience and guests.
-* Monday 9:00pm
+* Monday 9:00 pm
   * Working on sharpcms
-* Wednesday 8:00am
+* Wednesday 8:00 am
-  * Working on the lunch4lunch app
+  * Working on the Lunch4Lunch app
 * Friday 4:00 pm
-  * Inviting a guest and discuss current  ASP.NET  related topics This is just a plan.
+  * The Friday show: Inviting one or two special guests sand discuss current  ASP.NET related topics

+This is just a plan.
 I'll try to follow this plan as best as possible.
 But family and work always have a higher priority, so it may happen that I need to cancel or move a show if there are some conflicts.

 # sharpcms
-The sharpcms is a pretty old C# CMS, that I own together with @thomas3577.
-We got the project ownership many years ago from the danish developer.
+The sharpcms is a pretty old C# CMS, which I own together with @thomas3577.
+We got the project ownership many years ago from a danish developer who stopped maintaining it.
 I'd like to move the sharpcms to ASP.NET Core together with you and some other experts who will join the stream as geuests.

-Hope I get @thomas3577 for the first stream.
+Hope I'll get @thomas3577 for the first stream (and some more).
+That would be super awesome :)

 # Lunch4Lunch
 This is a nice idea we had and we currently live in the YOO (http://yooapps.com).
 If somone prepares lunch at home, he can prepare some more and offer it to the collegues.
 For every lunch he prepares, he will earn a coin.
 Everyone who wants to eat a portion need to kinda "pay" a coin to the cook.
 The one who cooks tells the colleagues: "I have two more portions of this super awesome yumy thing.
 Who wants one?"
 Than you are able to reserve a meal.
 With the coins you get, you are able to also eat a meal, cooked by another colleague.